 Before we start, if you have any questions, please don’t hesitate to reach out to us.
 We’re always happy to help!
 Contact us here for help.
 Let’s jump in!

-Typically you’ll run into a few of the same questions over and over when customers come in with holding tank issues:
+Typically, you’ll run into a few of the same questions over and over when customers come in with holding tank issues:

-How do I get rid of holding tank odors?
+- How do I get rid of holding tank odors?

-How do I fix my sensors because they read FULL all the time?
+- How do I fix my sensors, because they read “full” all the time?

-What type of toilet paper should I be using?
+- What type of toilet paper should I be using?

-How do I get rid of holding tank odors?
-Well, to answer this one it helps to know WHY they have holding tank odors.
-Tank odors can result from improperly working equipment (like exhaust systems or seals), improper use (like pouring things into the tank that only increase odors or using the toilet improperly) or improper treatment (like not using good treatments).
+To answer this question, it helps to know why your customers have holding tank odors.
+Tank odors can result from improperly working equipment (like exhaust systems or seals), improper use (like pouring things into the tank that only increase odors or using the toilet improperly), or improper treatment (like not using good treatments).
 Let’s go over each these.